unbit/uwsgi-docs/HTTPS.rst

 and use the shared socket 0 (``=0``) for HTTPS.

 .. note:: The =0 syntax is currently undocumented.

+.. note:: In order to use `https` option be sure that you have OpenSSL development headers installed (e.g. libssl-dev on Debian).
+Install them and rebuild uWSGI so the build system will automatically detect it.

 Setting SSL/TLS ciphers
 -----------------------